 In my Relationships Life, the concept of pruning the tree so it bears fruit and looks and acts how you want it to carried over as well.
 How do I want my various relationships in my life to look and feel?
 Where are they a bit unruly and how can I prune them so they grow in a more healthy and harmonious way?

-In short, pruning the various trees that make up my life has helped me find focus and peace far beyond what I anticipated when I first head Katy speak about pruning our online trees.
+In short, pruning the various trees that make up my life has helped me find focus and peace far beyond what I anticipated.

 Now what about your trees – both online and otherwise.
 How many branches do you have?
 What sorts of fruit do they bear, if any?
 Is your tree unruly?
 What’s on your tree that you’d really like to cut off like an old dead branch?
 If this concept resonates with you at all, give it a try!
 If nothing else, it’s very helpful to take stock of your life and its various components by using the tree analogy.

 Get a FREE exercise to help you with the area of the body